COVID 19 – PREPARATION TO RETURN TO SCHOOL FROM PUBLIC HEALTH

 All parents and carers are warmly invited to come along to coffee mornings.
 A number of parents/carers and outside organisations have previously enjoyed coffee mornings as you can see from the pictures below.

 Our Family Welfare Officers have tried to incorporate an event or a speaker at the coffee mornings but the preferred option from parents and carers is for a more relaxed informal event where they can speak to each other about their day to day lives, offer each other advice and use the time to catch up.
-Events held during the year have included Contact a Family (stress management), Safer Internet Day, Fund Raising and Sports Day.
+Previous events have included Contact a Family (stress management), Safer Internet Day, Fund Raising and Sports Day.

 SCHOOL MEALS SERVICE

 A copy of the autumn term menu is available below.
 Our school kitchen is only able to offer one of these choices in addition to providing either a filled baguette or jacket potato.

 Please be aware that new guidance has been introduced with regards to non payment of school meals.
 Details are contained within the letter from Walsall Council below.